 Secretary of State appointed members are appointed for two and three year terms.
 When those terms finish the vacant places will be promoted locally and applications invited from the public.

 All members receive an allowance to cover their expenses in carrying out their duties.

-Members must abide by a Code of Conduct, which includes the establishment of a Members’ Register of Interests which will be available shortly.
+Members must abide by a Code of Conduct, which includes registering of any interests.

 The meetings and proceedings of the Board are subject to regulations.